You may have heard of Alpha Course before, but do you really know what it’s about?

 VC: We heard that they’ve revamped the Alpha Course curriculum recently, and updated it.
 So, what does that look like?

 Ben: Seeing them do it at the church in London was awesome.
-They’ve done 85 or 90 rounds of Alpha Course at their church, and seeing how much it was a part of their culture -- this hospitable culture -- was really cool to see.
+They’ve done 85 or 90 rounds of Alpha Course at their church, and seeing how much it was a part of their culture — this hospitable culture — was really cool to see.
 It changes the dynamic of the community itself, too.
-We’ve got a vision for how this can be a church planting tool, that leads not to transitional growth but to
+We’ve got a vision for how this can be a church planting tool, that leads not to transitional growth but to the growth of people who have never set foot in a church before.

 VC: If I have a friend who I want to invite to Village Alpha, how would you suggest doing that?
 How do you start that conversation?